moderndive/moderndive/README.md

     ## [1] 0.127 0.003

-Furthermore, by piping the above `get_regression_table(score_model)` output into the `kable()` function from the `knitr` package (Xie 2020), you can obtain aesthetically pleasing regression tables in R Markdown documents, instead of tables written in jarring computer output font:
+Furthermore, by piping the above `get_regression_table(score_model)` output into the `kable()` function from the `knitr` package, you can obtain aesthetically pleasing regression tables in R Markdown documents, instead of tables written in jarring computer output font:

 ``` r
 get_regression_table(score_model) %>%